ResVic

 • Eighteenth-Century Resources, maintained by Jack Lynch: An extensive and various collection of links on all things 18th, including a comprehensive catalogue of Eighteenth-Century E-Texts--thank you Jack!

 • Voice of the Shuttle Romantics Page, maintained by Alan Liu: An extensive collection of links to Romantic period e-text archives, author pages, organizations, and listsevs.
-Also helpful are the Restoration & 18th century and History of the Book pages.
+Also helpful are the Restoration & 18th century and Victorian pages.

 Past Events